-Finding the right wetsuit isn’t just about picking an affordable suit that sits snugly.
+Finding the right wetsuit isn’t just about picking an affordable suit that fits snugly.

 You also need to think about the temperature, which is determined mainly by the wetsuit thickness.

 The colder the temperature of the water, the warmer the wetsuit needs to be, and that’s not all, as you also have to factor wind temperature and cold sensitivity into the equation.

 In this wetsuit temperature guide, we’ll consider a few facts to help you choose the right wetsuit.

 Table of Contents

 General Wetsuit Temperature Guide

 The following can be used as a basic wetsuit thickness guide.

 It takes the temperature of the water into account and while there are other factors to consider (discussed below), this is ultimately the main consideration.

 If nothing else, finding a wetsuit that matches the water temperature will ensure you don’t freeze during those extended surf sessions.